 Learn More About Minimizing Domestic Adoption Wait Times Today

-To learn more about how American Adoptions minimizes our private adoption time frame through advertising and networking, or to learn more about how you can limit your domestic infant adoption wait time, request more free adoption information.
+To learn more about how American Adoptions minimizes our private adoption time frame through advertising and networking, or to learn more about how you can limit your domestic infant adoption wait time, call 1-800-ADOPTION or click here for more free adoption information.